rrgayhart/programming_ruby_group/week_1/chapter_3_summary.md

   -Initialize method: allows us to set the state of each object when it is constructed.
 Store state in instance variables.
   - Instance variables: available to all the instance methods of an object in a class

+  -Every *object* in ruby is generated either directly or indirectly from a *class*.
+  -when you create a class, you choose what states it has internally and those states appear outside the class to objects using that class.
+   +the internal state is held through the use of *instance* *variables*.
+   +the external state is shown through the methods called *attributes*.
+   +the other things your class performs are just REGULAR methods.

 ###Objects and Attributes
 - attr_reader :variable